 Welcome to convincing performances on our four theatre stages.
 Tickets and programme information available…

 A shuttle bus takes you to and from the airport and the town centre of Stavanger.
 It departs every 20 minutes and travel time is approximately half an hour.
-The airport bus stops at several hotels in the city centre, as well as at the main bus/train station and boat terminal.
-There are also car rental companies at the airport should you wish to drive.
+There are also car rental companies at the airport if you prefer to drive.

 It is easy to reach the Stavanger Region by car.
 The following roads lead to the region: the North Sea Road, highway E39, the scenic Suleskarvegen and the Fjord Road.